 If your boss or coworker compliments your work:

-If someone compliments your appearance (and the comment is appropriate both in context and content):
+If someone compliments your appearance at work (and the comment is appropriate both in context and content):

 How do you gracefully accept a compliment?

-- Look the person in the eye and smile as you thank them; remember, body language conveys much more information than words much of the time.
+Look the person in the eye and smile as you thank them; remember, body language conveys much more information than words much of the time.
+If you’re accepting the compliment over a phone call, let them know you’re smiling and thankful.

 How do you respond to a thank you email from your boss?